Virginia Durant Young

-Virginia Durant Covington Young (10 March 1842 – 2 November 1906) was an American suffragist, temperance activist, author, and newspaper editor and owner.
+Virginia Durant Covington Young (10 March 1842 – 2 November 1906) was an American suffragist, temperance activist, author, as well as a journalist, newspaper editor and owner.
 After serving as editor of South Carolina's Fairfax Enterprise weekly newspaper, Young became the newspaper's sole owner in 1899.
 Her work for women's suffrage in South Carolina was widely recognized, though South Carolinian women gained the right to vote years after Young's death.

 Early life and career

 Virginia Durant Covington Young was born in Georgetown, South Carolina to William Wallace Durant, a state legislator, and Julia Durant.
 At age 16, Virginia married Benjamin H. Covington, a Confederate soldier who died in 1879.
 Widowed, Virginia moved back to South Carolina from Mississippi where she and her late husband had lived.
 In 1880, she married Dr. William Jasper Young of Fairfax, South Carolina.
 The couple were devoted to one another and both firmly supported women's equality.
 Young had sole title to the couple's home and managed her own money, which was an anomaly at the time.
 In 1891, Young became one of a few female members of the South Carolina Press Association.
 During this time, Young was also running the Fairfax Enterprise weekly newspaper from her home after becoming sole owner of the paper in 1899.